Killarney, Manitoba: Demographics

 In the 2021 Census of Population conducted by Statistics Canada, Killarney had a population of 2,490 living in 1,032 of its 1,143 total private dwellings, a change of from its 2016 population of 2,366.
 With a land area of 5.11 km2, it had a population density of in 2021.

 Economy

 One of the old grain elevators which was demolished in 2017.

 Agriculture is a large part of Killarney-Turtle Mountain's economy.
 Killarney boasts a variety of sales and specialized services that help complement the strong agricultural base of the community.
 In addition to agriculture, tourism also plays a role in the economy.
 The municipality attracts as many as 1,500 people each summer to its cottages and playgrounds.
 Killarney Lake makes up the majority of Killarney's tourism and is the focus of many activities.

 Killarney has been voted the best retirement town in Canada by Canadian Living magazine.
-The community works hard to maintain this reputation and the business community in Killarney provides most all essential goods and services to local residents, ensuring a comfortable and amenable living environment.